Optimal measures for p-frame energies on spheres: Geometry and functions on 2-point homogeneous spaces

 where $\langle \Pi_1,\Pi_2 \rangle=\text{Re}\ \text{Tr}\ \frac{1}{2}(\Pi_1\Pi_2+\Pi_2\Pi_1)$.
 This is the chordal distance on $\OP^2$ whereas the geodesic distance can be defined through $\sin{\frac{\vartheta(x,y)}{2}} = \rho(x,y)$, as in the above projective spaces.
 All $\Pi$ given as above may be written in the form

 where $|a|^2+|b|^2+|c|^2=1$ and $(ab)c=a(bc)$.
 This gives a representation of $\OP^2$ as the quotient $F_4/{\rm Spin}(9)$ \cite[p.
 189]{baez2002oct}.

-One feature of spaces $ \Omega $ that allows for the application of linear programming methods is the existence of a decomposition of $L^2(\Omega, \sigma)$, the space of complex-valued square-integrable functions on $ \Omega $, into irreducible representations:
+One feature of spaces $ \Omega $ that allows for the application of linear programming methods is the existence of a decomposition of $L^2(\Omega, \sigma)$, the space of complex-valued square-integrable functions on $ \Omega $:

-where spaces $ V_n $ are finite-dimensional and invariant under the isometries of $ \Omega $ (see \cite{levenshteinDesigns1992}).
-Moreover, they can be chosen as the eigenspaces of the Laplace--Beltrami operator on $\Omega$ corresponding to the $n$-th eigenvalue in the increasing order.
+where $ V_n $ are finite-dimensional irreducible representations of the isometry group of $ \Omega $ (see \cite{levenshteinDesigns1992}).
+Moreover, these are in correspondence with the eigenspaces of the Laplace--Beltrami operator on $\Omega$ corresponding to the $n$-th eigenvalue in the increasing order.
 Let $Y_{n,k}$, $ k =1,\ldots,\dim V_n $, be an orthonormal basis in $V_n$.
 Because of the invariance of $ V_n $ and due to the two-point homogeneity of $\Omega$, the reproducing kernel for $ V_n $ only depends on the distance $\vartheta(x,y)$ between points \cite{venkovRes2001}.
 Furthermore, as a function of the reproducing kernel is a polynomial $C_n$ of degree $n$, which satisfies

 Formula \eqref{eq:addition_formula} is known as the {\it addition formula}, and shows that functions $C_n$ are {\it positive definite} on $\Omega$, that is,